 These efforts are desperately needed.
-Creating regulations will ensure that there is legal clarity which will protect consumers and businesses alike.
+Creating regulations will ensure that there is legal clarity that will protect consumers and businesses alike.

 It is also important to note that this is a separate product from marijuana and has nothing to do with marijuana which has been legalized for recreational or medicinal purposes.
-Hemp-based sales of the product is legal in all fifty states, though more than 30 states have regulations on the product, and some of specific restrictions on its use.
+Hemp-based sales of the product are legal in all fifty states, though more than 30 states have regulations on the product and some of the specific restrictions on its use.
 Marijuana-based product sales are only legal in states which have legalized marijuana for recreational or medical purposes.

 Current Legal Status

 The Federal Farm bill of 2018 ensured that the product was legalized in all fifty states, though it did give states broad authorities to regulate the growing industry.
 States can restrict its use and create their own regulations.
-Depending on the state and its governing structure, localities can also create restrictions which deal with purchase, use or sale of the product.
+Depending on the state and its governing structure, localities can also create restrictions that deal with the purchase, use, or sale of the product.

 CBD and the FDA: A historical overview